Contributing to Hands-On AI¶

 - Copy

-_templates/how-to-template.mdto the appropriate subdirectory inhow-to/ - Name the file descriptively:
+_templates/how-to-template.mdto the appropriate subdirectory under the relevant section - Name the file descriptively:

 stream-responses.md,handle-rate-limits.md - Fill in all sections of the template